Our solar lamps provide households with clean energy during day and night.

 Quality meets efficiency and sustainability

-The Solar Home System project, which is implemented by atmosfair together with the young company Fosera Manufacturing in Ethiopia, strives to effectively counteract this problem.
-Solar home systems of high quality at affordable prices shall be provided to households in the global south.
-In contrary to many mobile solar lamps, Fosera is producing fixed installations, which can be supplemented with up to four lamps.
-One Solar Home System with two lamps can save approximately 0.25 t per year in comparison to the usage of kerosene lamps.
-20.000 of these Solar Home Systems shall be distributed and sold in rural areas of Ethiopia.
-Existing networks of sellers and retailers will be used for distribution.
+The Solar Home System project, which is implemented by atmosfair together with the young company fosera Manufacturing in Ethiopia, strives to effectively counteract this problem.
+Together, the project partners provide households with high quality yet affordable solar systems.
+In contrary to many mobile solar lamps, fosera is producing fixed installations, which can be supplemented with up to four lamps.
+One Solar Home System with two lamps can save approximately 0.25 t per year in comparison to the usage of kerosene lamps. fosera implements sales in the rural areas of Ethiopia with already existing seller and retailer networks.

 The Institute for Decentralized Electrification, Entrepreneurship and Education GmbH & Co.
 KG (id-eee) is a private institute for applied research and project management.
-With more than thirty years of professional experience in the field of photovoltaics, founder and university professor Prof. Peter Adelmann teaches lecturers and students for the project in photovoltaic technique and maintenance.
+Based on more than 30 years of professional experience in the field of photovoltaics, the founder and university professor Prof. Peter Adelmann, teaches lecturers and students of the University of Bahir Dar about photovoltaic technology and maintenance.

 World Bank (2018): https://openknowledge.worldbank.org/bitstream/handle/10986/30102/129100-ESM-P156666-PUBLIC-MTF-Energy-Access-Country-Diagnostic-Report-Ethiopia-6-2018.pdf?sequence=1&isAllowed=y